Hiya! I’m Cheryl, and I’m so happy you’re here!

 Is The Real Food Geek a Weight Loss Blog?

-All of the recipes here are designed to be balanced, enjoyable, and inspire you to grow more confident in the kitchen.
-When it comes to health, including weight loss and weight maintenance, different people have different needs which are influenced by age, activity level, lifestyle, genetics, gender, calorie requirements, and their current state of health, among other things.
+Most of the recipes here are designed with a balanced approach.
+I want for you to enjoy the recipes and feel inspired to grow your confidence in the kitchen.
+Regarding health, including weight loss and weight maintenance, different people have different needs, which are influenced by age, activity level, lifestyle, genetics, gender, calorie requirements, and their current state of health, among other things.
 Therefore, I do not define any recipe as being suitable for weight loss or solving a specific health complaint.

 That said, each recipe contains nutritional information so you can choose the best recipes to suit your own specific needs.